BryonyPearce - blogs

-Fresh from his fifth Northern Cross Country title Steve Vernon spoke of what the record breaking victory meant to him, and looks forward to the Nationals in just three weeks time.
+Fresh from his fifth Northern Cross Country title, Steve Vernon spoke of what the record breaking victory meant to him, and looks forward to the Nationals in just three weeks time.

-Steve’s impressive run earned him a place in the record books, breaking a benchmark that had been standing for over 40 years.
+Vernon's impressive run earned him a place in the record books, breaking a benchmark that had been standing for over 40 years.

-Steve spoke: “It’s a record that had stood since the 1970’s, and to surpass Ron Hill’s record of four titles means a lot to me as he is a hero of mine!”
+The Stockport Harrier athlete spoke: “It’s a record that had stood since the 1970’s, and to surpass Ron Hill’s record of four titles means a lot to me as he is a hero of mine!”

 With this phenomenal feat in the bag, the Stockport Harrier athlete will no doubt exuberate confidence as he sets his sights on the National Cross Country Championships in just three weeks time.

 “I think I have a very good chance of winning the title again.
 There are a number of athletes who will also think they have a chance of winning though so it will be tough.